iic-jku/SG13G2_ASIC-Design-Template/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.18378633.svg)](https://doi.org/10.5281/zenodo.18378633)

+> [!IMPORTANT]
+> This repository requires the [IIC-OSIC-TOOLS](https://github.com/iic-jku/IIC-OSIC-TOOLS) container with tag `2026.02`.

+> [!TIP]
+> This shell-script-driven repository uses OpenROAD Flow-Scripts (ORFS) to synthesize a digital macro and demonstrates gate-level simulation with Ngspice in Xschem for use in analog mixed-signal designs.
+Looking for something more powerful?
+A newer template repository uses the LibreLane flow, which simulates, builds, and fully verifies (LVS, DRC, PEX) a complete analog mixed-signal chip, including padframe generation and top-level assembly.
+This template repository is Makefile-driven and provides a universal design flow solution: Just clone the repo, run `make all`, and get a tapeout-ready analog-mixed signal chip.
+This is the starting point for your own custom silicon.
+Focus on your design and do not care about the tools and the design flow.

 ## Introduction

 This template repository is suited for analog mixed-signal design with the 130nm BiCMOS open-source SG13G2 PDK by IHP and the IIC-OSIC-Tools by the Institute for Integrated Circuits and Quantum Computing (IICQC), Johannes Kepler University, Linz (JKU).